-I’m sure you’ll agree with me when I say the hardest part about making HSC study notes is getting started!
+We’re sure you’ll agree when we say the hardest part about making HSC study notes is getting started!

 While some scribbled dot points on the back of an assignment sheet may have worked in the past, learning how to write concise, effective study notes is one of the best bets to stepping up your study skills.
 Especially if you’re heading into the HSC!